Last Updated on January 9, 2024

 A few days after your period, your estrogen level starts to increase again and you can go back to your more intense fasting plan.
-As you will start to feel more energetic, doing high intensity workouts is also ideal during this phase.
+As you start to feel more energetic, doing high-intensity workouts is also ideal during this phase.

 Women who follow strict intermittent fasting plans, involving intense calorie restrictions, or plans that have a very narrow eating window, may experience changes in their menstrual cycle.